MattheusKasa/Hobbyz/src/assets/userstories.md

 As a user, I want to see the date of comments to know their recency.

-As a user, I want to view other comments to see others' perspectives.
+As a user, I want to view other comments to see others perspectives.

 As a user, I want to edit my comments to update information.